isomerpages/pa-cdcvouchers/_donate-cdc-vouchers/How to Donate CDC Vouchers 2025.md

 the entire balance of the household’s CDC Vouchers 2025 as of 31 December 2025 to the selected IPC.
 Donors may opt to receive an email confirmation of their declaration.</li></ol>
-<p><em>*Animal Welfare, Arts &amp; Heritage, Children &amp; Youth, Education, Elderly, Environment, Families &amp;amp; Children, Healthcare, Migrant Community, Persons with Disability, Sports, Others</em>
+<p><em>*Animal Welfare, Arts &amp; Heritage, Children &amp; Youth, Education, Elderly, Environment, Families &amp; Children, Healthcare, Migrant Community, Persons with Disability, Sports, Others</em>
 </p>
 <h4><strong>Need help on donating your CDC Vouchers 2025?</strong></h4>
 <p>Watch the step-by-step video guide below or <a href="/donate/faq">read our donation related FAQs</a>.</p>